Mufumi/Udacity-Operationalizing-Machine-Learning/README.md

 ## Overview
 This project is part of the Udacity Azure ML Nanodegree.
 In this project we initialize, configure and deploy a Machine Learning model in MS Azure.
-The

 ### Authentication